SolidWorks

-SolidWorks (stylized as SOLIDWORKS) is a brand of software used for solid modeling computer-aided design (CAD) and computer-aided engineering (CAE).
+SolidWorks (stylized as SOLIDWORKS, officially rebranded as SOLIDWORKS Design in 2026) is a brand of software used for solid modeling computer-aided design (CAD) and computer-aided engineering (CAE).
 It was one of the first 3D CAD applications designed to run on a desktop PC.

 The brand is owned by French software company Dassault Systèmes.

+Company overview

+Manish Kumar is CEO of SolidWorks, as of 2025.

+SolidWorks, originally a privately held company, was acquired by Dassault Systèmes in 1997 through a stock transaction valued at $300 million.
+Prior to the acquisition, it was named Solidworks Corporation.